0xABADCAFE/php8-playground/docs/jit_inline_analysis.md

     jge       jit$$trace_exit_0

     ; 14     5    >   MUL                                              ~4      !1, !3
+    ;        6        ADD                                              !2      !2, ~4
     vxorps    %xmm0, %xmm0, %xmm0
     vcvtsi2sd %rdx,  %xmm0, %xmm0
     vmulsd    %xmm3, %xmm0, %xmm0 ; No memory accesses
     vaddsd    %xmm0, %xmm2, %xmm2

     add       $0x1, %rdx
     mov       $EG(vm_interrupt), %rax
     cmp       $0x0, (%rax)
     jz        .L1
     jmp       jit$$trace_exit_1

 ```

-This looks a lot more like our suggested assembler, but is still suboptimal as it needlessly reloads %rax to check for user interruption every time but we have also removed several instructions from the loop.
-Unsurprisingly, this in turn runs faster:
+This looks a lot more like our suggested assembler above.
+It is still suboptimal as it needlessly reloads %rax to check for user interruption every time but we have also removed several instructions from the loop.

+Unsurprisingly, this runs faster:
 - User time: 2.33 seconds, compared to 2.94 seconds for the original version.
 - 26.2% peformance gain.